 Here is a example of a demand package to settle a car accident case.
 You can get my thought on how to write a demand letter here and here (which also has samples in other types of personal injury and wrongful death claims.

-As you know, this office represents March Jackson in connection with injuries sustained as a result of an accident with your insured.
+As you know, this office represents March Jackson in connection with injuries sustained as a result of a car accident with your insured.